Skip to main content

 Newborn Screening - Use and Storage of Dried Blood Spots after NBS

-DSHS Use and Storage of Dried Blood Spots
+Storage and Use of Newborn Screening Blood Spots

 What are residual dried blood spots?

-The Texas Department of State Health Services (DSHS) Newborn Screening Lab recommends five complete blood spots for the newborn screen.
-This ensures that there will be enough blood to complete all screening and retesting for any abnormal results.
-The blood that remains after all testing is complete is the residual blood spots.
-These blood spots have important uses for both DSHS and public health research.
+The Texas Department of State Health Services (DSHS) Newborn Screening (NBS) Laboratory recommends completely filling all preprinted circles on the filter paper section of the Newborn Screening Collection Kit.
+This ensures that there will be enough blood to complete all initial newborn screening and any additional testing to verify results.
+The blood that remains after all testing is complete is the residual dried blood spots.
+These blood spots have important uses for both DSHS NBS Laboratory and public health research.

 What happens to the residual blood spot card after testing?

-- Ensuring DSHS newborn screening test, equipment and supplies are working
+• Ensuring DSHS NBS Laboratory tests, equipment, and supplies are working correctly.

-If the parent gives their OK on the Parent Decision Form for Storage and Use of Newborn Screening Blood Spots, the residual blood spots may be stored safely for up to 25 years, and they may be used for public health research outside of DSHS.
-This research would study public health problems like cancer, birth defects or other diseases.
-No matter the parent’s choice, no information that can identify them or their child can be released outside DSHS without additional written consent.
-View the data use policy and a list of research uses that have been allowed by DSHS.
+If the parent or guardian selects OK on the Storage and Use of Newborn Screening Blood Spots form, DSHS NBS Laboratory will store the residual blood spots safely for up to 25 years, and researchers may use them for public health research outside of DSHS.
+This research may include the study of public health problems such as cancer, birth defects, or other diseases.
+Regardless of the parent’s choice, DSHS will NOT release any information that can identify them or their child outside of DSHS without additional parental written consent.
+View the data use policy and the list of research uses that DSHS has allowed.

-DSHS storage of residual blood spots is governed by Texas law as detailed in the chart below:
+Texas Law governs DSHS’s storage of residual blood spots, as detailed in the chart below:

 Blood Spot Storage after Completion of the Newborn Screening Tests